 G. Personal Autonomy and Individual Rights: 15 / 16

 Gender discrimination is legally prohibited.
-However, sexual harassment in the workplace appears to be fairly common, and women are underrepresented at the highest levels of government and business—their parliamentary presence decreased from 44 to 39 seats in 2013 in the Chamber of Deputies.
-According to data from the European Commission, the gender pay gap is one of the largest in the European Union.
-Trafficking of women and girls for the purpose of prostitution remains a problem.
+However, sexual harassment in the workplace appears to be fairly common, and women are underrepresented at the highest levels of government and business—as of 2015, they held 40 seats in the Chamber of Deputies.
+According to data from the European Commission, the gender pay gap in the Czech Republic is one of the largest in the EU.

-The Czech Republic’s lustration law aims to keep those with close ties to the Communist regime out of high-level political, judicial, and military positions.
-A February proposal to abolish the law was defeated in Parliament.
+The Czech Republic’s lustration law aims to keep those with close ties to the country’s former communist regime out of high-level political, judicial, and military positions.

 X = Score Received